 # du -h --max-depth=0 /var/lib/docker 7.9G /var/lib/docker

-Generally, a Docker image occupies a large amount of disk space.
-If you want to use multiple Docker images or a large number of containers, you must mount a disk to the Docker data directory to ensure sufficient disk capacity is available.
+A Docker image occupies a large amount of disk space.
+If you want to use multiple Docker images or a large number of containers, you must mount a data disk to the Docker data directory.
+This allows you to ensure that sufficient disk capacity is available.

-To mount a disk to the Docker data directory, follow these steps:
+To mount a disk to the Docker data directory, perform the following steps:

-- Create a disk and mount it to the target ECS instance for which you want to expand
+- Create a data disk and mount the disk to the node for which you want to expand the

-- Log on to the ECS console to create a disk.
+- Log on to the Elastic Compute Service (ECS) console and create the required cloud disk.

 - In the left-side navigation pane, click Instances.